PFP Logo

-Clay Treaters are used in multiproduct pipeline installations, and wherever surfactant laden or discolored fuel is a problem.
+Clay Treaters are often used for aviation fuels and in multiproduct pipeline installations, or wherever surfactant laden or discolored fuel is a problem.
 They can be configured to accept bags or canisters.

 Materials of Construction